-Sinus surgery has truly evolved over the years.
-Once performed through external incisions (surgical cuts on the face and in the mouth) that required extensive nasal packing (i.e. gauze or other material placed in the nose to control bleeding after surgery), traditional sinus surgery caused significant pain and discomfort, and was often followed by a long recovery period.
+Sinus surgery has truly evolved over the past 30 years.
+Once performed through external incisions (surgical cuts on the face and in the mouth) that required extensive nasal packing (i.e. gauze or other material placed in the nose to control bleeding after surgery), traditional sinus surgery caused significant pain and discomfort, and was often followed by a long recovery period and even hospital stays.

-With recent advances in technology, including the nasal endoscope (small, lighted, metal telescope placed into the nostril), sinus surgery is now commonly performed minimally invasively.
+With advances in technology introduced in the 1980s, including the nasal endoscope (small, lighted, metal telescope placed into the nostril), sinus surgery is now commonly performed minimally invasively.
 This means the procedure is done entirely through the nose, without face or mouth incisions.
-The endoscope allows the surgeon to see inside the nose and sinuses, usually with a special video camera attached to the scope.
-Today, endoscopic sinus surgery is typically done with minimal nasal packing, mild pain, and shorter recovery times, on an outpatient basis under general (and sometimes local) anesthesia.
+The endoscope allows the surgeon to see inside the nose and sinuses, usually with a special video camera attached and high definition monitor.
+Today, endoscopic sinus surgery is typically done with no nasal packing, mild pain, and shorter recovery times, on an outpatient basis under general (and sometimes local) anesthesia.

 Your ENT specialist may recommend endoscopic sinus surgery to treat or help manage the symptoms of the following conditions:

 - Cerebrospinal fluid (CSF) leaking into the nose

 - Impaired sense of smell